-- C. Except for requests for arbitration submitted by newly admitted members pursuant to Paragraph (B) above, any member requesting arbitration of the calculation of the amount of the Keller deduction for a licensing year must deliver a written request for arbitration to the Executive Director on or before February 1 of the licensing year in which the deduction is being challenged.
-Delivery may be made in person or by first-class mail, and mailed demands will be deemed delivered upon mailing.
-Demands shall include the name and address of the member or members demanding arbitration, a brief statement of the claim or objection, identifying each challenged activity with such specificity as to allow the Bar to respond, and the signature of each objecting member. - Within 14 days of receipt of a timely demand for arbitration, the Bar will submit the matter to the Chief Justice of the Washington Supreme Court for appointment of an impartial arbitrator. - 2.
+- 1. Within 14 days of receipt of a timely demand for arbitration, the Bar will submit the matter to the Chief Justice of the Washington Supreme Court for appointment of an impartial arbitrator. - 2.
 All timely demands for arbitration, including any timely demands received after submission of one earlier received, will be consolidated. - 3.
 A member demanding arbitration is required to pay his or her license fee and assessments, excepting the amount in dispute, on a timely basis as otherwise required by these Bylaws.
 Failure to pay the fees and assessments, other than the amount in dispute, by the requisite date may result in suspension as provided by these Bylaws or applicable court rules. - 4.
 Unless the parties agree to a different schedule, a hearing will be held within 30 days of the appointment of the arbitrator.
 The arbitrator will determine the date, time, and location of the arbitration hearing(s) and will so notify the parties at least 15 days prior to the hearing(s). - 5.
 The burden is on the member(s), as a condition of arbitration, to identify each challenged activity with such specificity as to allow the Bar to respond.
 The burden is on the Bar to establish the accuracy of the determination of the Keller calculation.
 Members demanding arbitration will have access to the financial records upon which the Bar based the determination of the amount of fee that can be withheld.
 These records will be available for inspection and copying during normal business hours.
 Copying will be at the member's expense. - 6.
 At the hearing(s), the parties will be permitted to participate personally or through counsel admitted to practice in the state of Washington.
 All parties will be given the opportunity to present evidence and to present arguments in support of their positions.
-The following rules will apply to the arbitration proceedings: - There will be no transcripts or post-hearing briefs; except, however, post-arbitration motions for reconsideration or clarification are permitted.
+The following rules will apply to the arbitration proceedings: - a.
+There will be no transcripts or post-hearing briefs; except, however, post-arbitration motions for reconsideration or clarification are permitted. - b.
+The arbitrator will issue a written opinion, stating the reasons for the decision, within 14 days of the close of the hearing.
+The opinion will be brief and will be based on the evidence and arguments presented. - c.
+The arbitrator will be compensated at an hourly rate established pursuant to BOG policy for the hearing, preparation, and study time, and will be reimbursed for all necessary expenses of the arbitration.
+The Bar will pay for the arbitrator's services. - d.
+The arbitration is not a judicial proceeding but is sui generis.
+Except for production of documents as set forth in Paragraph 5 above, or as may be stipulated to by the parties, there is no discovery, and the civil rules, arbitration rules, rules of evidence, and other court rules will not apply.